Generic Transaction Import Dialog

 UD,TRAN,ANUM,BNUM,CNUM

-The following table lists several examples of acceptable format strings and what the imported line would actually look like in each case.
+The following table lists several examples of acceptable format strings and what the imported line would actually look like in each case:

 FORMAT STRING